wearefair/interview/ios/README.md

 4. Phone
 5. Website
 6. Hours of Operation
-7. Top 3 reviews OR top 3 photos (iOS: using a TableView OR CollectionView, Android: using a ListView OR RecyclerView)
+7. Top 3 reviews OR top 3 photos displayed on a second screen (iOS: using a TableView OR CollectionView, Android: using a ListView OR RecyclerView)

 ## What we’re looking for:
 * Solid understanding of software development best practices.